 Ethical self-discipline is based on discrimination and discriminating awareness.
 To refrain from acting destructively, we discriminate and are decisive about the disadvantages of acting destructively.
 With engaging in positive behavior, we discriminate the benefits of meditating, doing preliminary practices, and so on.
 With discrimination, we automatically know how to act and are confident about it.

-Ethical Self-Discipline to Work to Benefit Others
+Working to Benefit Others

 The third type of ethical self-discipline is to work to actually benefit and help others.
 Here, we have the discrimination of the benefit of helping others and refraining from not helping them because we don’t feel like it or we don’t particularly like someone.